We Need to Eat!

 Under Threat from the Long, Hard Drought

-Today, the sanctuary faces its greatest challenge ever— a second straight year of widespread drought.
+As mentioned, the sanctuary faces its greatest challenge ever— a second straight year of widespread drought.
 While the cows, sheep, horses, geese and goats are all still healthy and happy, the paddocks are dust and feed prices are skyrocketing.

 Above: this dry creekbed is the sole source of water for much of the sanctuary.
 Below: carting water one tank at a time, so animals have enough to drink.